blackjid/inadyn-cloudflare/README.md

 ## Create and deploy the worker

-We'll use cloudflares wrangler cli to build and deploy the service worker
+We'll use cloudflares wrangler cli to build and deploy the service worker.

+> This software will run in cloudflare edge servers, and will expose an endpoint for
+> the UDM built in support for dynamic dns.
+You can run this steps on your computer, it's not needed to ssh into the UDM.

 Install wrangler